Adaptive Memory Momentum via a Model-Based Framework for Deep Learning Optimization: RELATED WORK

 \subsection{Model-Based Optimization}

-We build on the framework of proximal point methods~\cite{rockafellar1976monotone}, which update iterates via the objective:
+We build on the framework of proximal point methods~\parencite{rockafellar1976monotone}, which update iterates via the objective:

-Since exactly solving this is often intractable, it is common to replace \( f(x) \) with a simpler surrogate \( f^m_t(x) \)~\cite{asi2020minibatch}, which yields a general model-based optimization framework used in both deterministic and stochastic settings~\cite{davis2019stochastic, asi2019stochastic, chadha2022accelerated}.
-Gradient Descent, SGD~\cite{robbins1951stochastic}, and Subgradient Descent~\cite{polyak1987introduction} can all be recovered by linearizing \( f \) around \( x_t \) and substituting appropriate gradient or subgradient terms.
+Since exactly solving this is often intractable, it is common to replace \( f(x) \) with a simpler surrogate \( f^m_t(x) \)~\parencite{asi2020minibatch}, which yields a general model-based optimization framework used in both deterministic and stochastic settings~\parencite{davis2019stochastic, asi2019stochastic, chadha2022accelerated}.
+Gradient Descent, SGD~\parencite{robbins1951stochastic}, and Subgradient Descent~\parencite{polyak1987introduction} can all be recovered by linearizing \( f \) around \( x_t \) and substituting appropriate gradient or subgradient terms.
 Second-order updates such as Newton's method arise from quadratic approximations.
-More sophisticated models, such as cutting plane bundles~\cite{kelley1960cutting}(Equation~\ref{cutting_plane}), lead to the Proximal Bundle Method~\cite{kiwiel1983aggregate}, especially useful in non-smooth convex optimization is:
+More sophisticated models, such as cutting plane bundles~\parencite{kelley1960cutting}(Equation~\ref{cutting_plane}), lead to the Proximal Bundle Method~\parencite{kiwiel1983aggregate}, useful in non-smooth optimization:

-Where $g_i$ is a subgradient that defines a cutting plane at $x_i$.
-Model-based approaches have also been used to derive adaptive learning rates, such as the Polyak step size~\cite{polyak1987introduction,loizou2021stochastic}, and more recently, adaptive learning rates for momentum gradient descent~\cite{schaipp2023momo, wang2023generalized, oikonomou2024stochastic}.
+where $g_i$ is a subgradient that defines a cutting plane at $x_i$.
+Model-based approaches have also been used to derive adaptive learning rates, such as the Polyak step size~\parencite{polyak1987introduction,loizou2021stochastic}, and more recently, adaptive learning rates for momentum gradient descent~\parencite{schaipp2023momo, wang2023generalized, oikonomou2024stochastic}.
 Inspired by these ideas, we instead use a model-based approximation of the loss to derive adaptive momentum coefficients.